Luiz-Lorena/Mallows.jl/README.md

 </div>

 <div align="center">
-  *Sampling from Mallows Distribution in Julia.*
+  *Sampling from a Mallows Distribution in Julia.*
 </div>

 <br>